Bismayop/dranzer-privacy-policy/README.md

-# Welcome To Shizoka Privacy Policy
+# Welcome To Dranzer Privacy Policy
-# *Read These Policy Before Invite Fira To Server.*
+# *Read These Policy Before Invite Dranzer To Server.*
 # **1. What Data We Store?
 Who Access Those Data.**
 -> User IDs, Server IDs. & Developers Can Access Those Data.
 # **2. How Can We Delete The Data?**